jeremiahogutu/test-project/README.md

 # test-project

-In this project I created a program that increments a value inputed by the user until we get the first possible outcome where all digits in the new value are unique.
+In this project I created a program that increments a value inputed by the user until we get the first possible outcome where all digits in the new value are unique from the original value entered by the user.

 example